 Although you are free to seek VA disability benefits on your own, our team can be a big help.
 The VA’s laws are complex and nuanced, and winning a claim is not always a simple, cut-and-dry process.
 Many veterans receive a denial on their first attempt to receive benefits, despite having a documented medical condition and a seemingly strong case.

 Our attorneys at Chisholm Chisholm & Kilpatrick LTD have many years of experience seeking VA disability benefits on behalf of our clients.
-We will handle the process from beginning to end and pursue your case aggressively.
+We will handle the process for you and pursue your case aggressively.
 Do not risk leaving money on the table because you lacked competent and aggressive legal representation.

-We offer free consultations, so call us today at 401-331-6300 to go over the details of your case.« Return to the Veterans' Resource Center
+We offer free consultations, so call us today at 401-331-6300 to go over the details of your case.

 OUR CLIENTS LOVE US, AND SO WILL YOU.
 SEE WHAT CCK CLIENTS HAVE TO SAY.